Riverfront

-A riverfront is a region along a river.
-Often in larger cities that are traversed or bordered by one or more rivers.
+A riverfront is a "land or area along a river," often in larger cities that are traversed or bordered by one or more rivers or canals.
 The riverfronts are mostly lined with marinas, docks, cafes, museums, parks, or minor attractions.
-Today many riverfronts are a staple of modernism and city beautification.
+In the late 20th and 21st centuries, many riverfronts are a staple of modernism, economic development, environmental preservation, and city beautification.